 What is Facet Joint Disease?

-Facet joint disease, which is also known as facet syndrome, spinal osteoarthritis, facet hypertrophy or facet arthritis, occurs when the facet joints in the spine degenerate to the point of causing painful symptoms.
+Facet joint disease, which is also known as facet syndrome, spinal osteoarthritis, facet hypertrophy or facet arthritis, is a spinal condition occurs when the facet joints in the spine degenerate to the point of causing painful symptoms.

 Facet joints traverse the entire length of the spine and are located on either side of every vertebrae.
 As with many joints, facets exist to connect vertebrae together and help facilitate smooth motion throughout the back.
 They also help keep the spine stabilized and prevent it from motion that could be potentially harmful to the vital nerves that are located within the spinal column.

 Facet joints are lined with cartilage which not only helps ensure smooth movement between bones but also serve as shock absorbers for the daily weight and pressure that is naturally put on the spine.